nram-solace/azure-pipeline-poc2/README.md

 ## About

-This repository has sample flow files and scripts to demo a simple Solace config management from Azure DevOps pipeline.
+This repository has config and scripts required to create sample Azure DevOps flows.
+These flows demostrate a simple Solace config management from Azure DevOps CI/CD pipeline.

 ### Solace DevOps Pipeline